lucas-allegri/bfheroes-sound-tools/README.md

 or browse the internet for help idk.

-## credits
+## Possible thanks to
-Apache Thunder for letting me know about bf2 sound tools.
+- Apache Thunder for letting me know about bf2 sound tools.

-discord: Apache Thunder#1696
+Discord: `Apache Thunder#1696`

-the actual creator of BF2 sound tools, she/he's the mvp here

-i was unable to find him/her but anyways, thanks <3
+- Original distributor of BF2 sound tools, I was unable to track him/her.

-(most of stuff remains exactly the same except for in-game sounds encoding)

-bixxy for being a cute emo lol

-discord: Kebab#9412